oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update3.md

      **NOTE**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the following paths.

-     When you create your updated image, you will use the files in staging directory `/tmp/mii-sample/model-in-image__WLS-AI-v2`.
+     When you create your updated image, you will use the files in the staging directory `/tmp/mii-sample/model-in-image__WLS-AI-v2`.
 In preparation, you need it to contain a ZIP file of the new WDT application archive.

      Run the following commands to create your application archive ZIP file and put it in the expected directory: